 similarities bring you together; both individuals share traits, interests, and approaches to communication.

-- partners live separate and disconnected lives.
+- Independent - partners live separate and disconnected lives.

-- partners rely so much on one another that their identities are enmeshed with one another.
+- Dependent - partners rely so much on one another that their identities are enmeshed with one another.

-- Relationships in which the partners rely on one another but are not so dependent that they cannot make independent decisions when warranted.
+- Interdependent - Relationships in which the partners rely on one another but are not so dependent that they cannot make independent decisions when warranted.

-- messages that deny the value of a relational partner by refusing to acknowledge his or her presence and communication.
+- Disconfirming messages - messages that deny the value of a relational partner by refusing to acknowledge his or her presence and communication.

-- Messages that value the partner's presence and contributions.
+- Confirming messages - Messages that value the partner's presence and contributions.

-- Messages that acknowledge the partner's presence and communication, but do not fully accept or agree with the partner.
+- Rejection messages - Messages that acknowledge the partner's presence and communication, but do not fully accept or agree with the partner.

-Rigid vs. flexible
+- Rigid vs. flexible